Details and Policies for Summer Camp (updated 6/9/26)

 • On Mondays, Wednesdays, and Fridays (pool days), campers should arrive at camp wearing their swim clothes and Activate shirts, if available.

-• On Tuesdays and Thursdays, campers should wear play clothes that can get wet or dirty, or swim clothes, because every park we visit has a water play option.
+• On Tuesdays and Thursdays, campers should wear play clothes that can get wet or dirty.

 What Shoes to Wear